chasslayy/sql-project/README.md

 JIMMC Inventory Management System

-This project was a group assignment for our
+This project was a collaborative effort for our Database coursework, where we developed JIMMC
-Database class,
-where we developed JIMMC (Just-In-Time
+ (Just-In-Time Management Company),
-Management Company), an innovative inventory management system aimed at improving stock tracking and management for businesses.
+an innovative inventory management system aimed at improving stock tracking and management for businesses.

 The system features:
 	•	Real-time inventory updates